Shoulder Physical Therapists

 - Laser therapy.
 This technique uses focused light at a specific wavelength, delivered through a handheld device.
 It helps speed up the injured tissue’s healing process.

 - Kinesiology taping.
-This treatment is often used by physical therapists to aid your rehabilitation.
-The tape is applied to your skin to inhibit your muscles and provide pain relief.
+Tape applied to your skin inhibits your muscles and provides pain relief.

 - Cupping therapy.
-This ancient Asian medicine practice involves attaching rounded inverted cups to your shoulder momentarily with a vacuum effect.
-This technique improves blood flow where it’s placed.
+This is an ancient Asian medicine practice.
+Cupping involves attaching rounded inverted cups to your shoulder.
+Cups create a vacuum effect.
+This technique improves blood flow under the vacuum.

 Shoulder pain tends to last about four to eight weeks.
-But once you begin physical therapy, you can start to feel improvement in your condition within a few weeks of treatment.
+You can start to feel improvement in your condition within a few weeks of treatment.
 Contact your shoulder physical therapist to learn how.